Traditional IRA Summary

 Rollovers and Transfers to a Traditional IRA

-There are no age limitations or income requirements for transferring assets from another Traditional, SEP, or SIMPLE IRA, or for the purpose of a rollovers from Qualified Plans, 403(b), or governmental 457(b) plans.
+There are no age limitations or income requirements for transferring assets from another Traditional IRA, SEP-IRA, or SIMPLE-IRA, or for the purpose of a rollovers from Qualified Plans, 403(b), or governmental 457(b) plans.

 Tax Deductibility of Contributions